 Legislative proposals could be enacted to help address some of the problems with Section 512, without the need for amending section 512.
 The CASE Act is a good example of this type of initiative.
-Copyright Office Modernization legislation could also address some of the problems discussed above that was created by the Fourth Estate decision.
-For example, modernization legislation could provide that when a counter notice is filed, the copyright owner is allowed to institute a civil action for infringement of the copyright against the filer immediately (without waiting for the Office to act on the registration application) once the registration application is filed that meets the statutory requirements and other requirements are met.
+Copyright Office Modernization legislation that was discussed over the past year could also address some of the problems discussed above that was created by the Fourth Estate decision.
+For example, the modernization legislation could provide that when a counter notice is filed, the copyright owner is allowed to institute a civil action for infringement of the copyright